Independent broker · California & TexasCA #6015321 · TX #3305690 · (949) 522-3284

 Ask these three questions:

-• Which policy line? (usually general liability; sometimes auto is also referenced depending on contract wording)
+• Which policy line?
+Usually general liability; sometimes auto is also referenced depending on contract wording.

 Step 2: Verify the COI basics (fast rejection points)

-• Insured legal name matches your contract and vendor portal
+• Insured legal name matches your contract and vendor portal.

-• Certificate holder legal name and address are exact
+• Certificate holder legal name and address are exact.

-• Job name and jobsite address are included if required
+• Job name and jobsite address are included if required.

-• Limits and policy dates match the requirement page
+• Limits and policy dates match the requirement page.

 Step 3: Verify the endorsement (what portals actually want)

-A COI note that says “PNC applies” may not satisfy a strict portal or bid packet if they require endorsement proof.
+A COI note that says "PNC applies" may not satisfy a strict portal or bid packet if they require endorsement proof.
+What to verify:

-• The policy includes PNC language or an endorsement that supports it
+• The policy includes PNC language or an endorsement that supports it.

-• The wording applies as required for the party and the project context
+• The wording applies as required for the party and the project context.

-• If the contract says “Primary and Noncontributory for Additional Insured,” confirm the AI endorsement and PNC work together as expected
+• If the contract says "Primary and Noncontributory for Additional Insured," confirm the AI endorsement and PNC work together as expected.

 If you are unsure, the correct move is to submit the exact contract language and ask for the compliance pack to match it, not to guess.